stellarport/slate/source/index.html.md

 }
 ```

-Informs A3S of an incoming withdrawal.
+Notifies A3S of an incoming withdrawal.
 This endpoint does not usually need to be called by anyone (as A3S autosenses incoming withdrawals).

 ### HTTP Request